 MPS: Year One

-Students are introduced to design for interactions, design for services, and design for social innovation and study their potential impact in business and policy, while expanding their skills in communication and interaction design.
+Explore design for interactions, design for services, and design for social innovation and study their potential impact in business and policy.
+Expand your skills in communication and interaction design.

 Investigate the history, current state, and future of interaction design practice and research.

-Envision preferred futures by giving form to the behaviors and interactions of products, services, and systems.
+Envision and prototype preferred futures by giving form to the behaviors and interactions of products, services, and systems.

-Use design strategies to decode complex information and to communicate messages clearly.
+Use design strategies to decode complex information and communicate messages clearly.

-Students investigate business and policy opportunities in design for services and social innovation through research-based team project work in your studio course.
+Investigate business and policy opportunities in design for services and social innovation through research-based team project work in your studio course.
 Work with advisors to prepare your thesis proposal.

-Tackle a client-sponsored team project using integrated research and design process.
+Tackle a client-sponsored team project using an integrated research and design process.